+This command displays the status of the server.
+Note that the number of zones includes the internal bind/CH zone and the default ./IN hint zone, if there is no explicit root zone configured.

+stop -p

-- stats This command writes server statistics to the statistics file.
-(See the statistics-file option in the BIND 9 Administrator Reference Manual.) - status This command displays the status of the server.
-Note that the number of zones includes the internal bind/CH zone and the default ./IN hint zone, if there is no explicit root zone configured. - stop -p This command stops the server, making sure any recent changes made through dynamic update or IXFR are first saved to the master files of the updated zones.
-If -p is specified, named(8)''s process ID is returned.
-This allows an external process to determine when ''named has completed stopping.
+This command stops the server, making sure any recent changes made through dynamic update or IXFR are first saved to the master files of the updated zones.
+If -p is specified, named's process ID is returned.
+This allows an external process to determine when named has completed stopping.